-Derek Twigg occasionally rebelled against their party in this parliament
+Derek Twigg has never rebelled against their party in the current parliament.
+Find out more.

 More of Derek Twigg’s recent appearances

 Labour MP for Halton

 Entered the House of Commons on 1 May 1997 — General election

 Topics of interest